-Reporting increased consumption of forest products ^e 11 7 6 10 41 Reporting decreased consumption of forest products ^e 29 50 38 35 11 Obtaining cash income from forest products ^f 55 76 70 39 61 Reporting an increase in cash income from forest ^f 17 12 9 8 45 Reporting a decrease in cash income from forest ^f 11 36 35 75 20 Reporting fuelwood or charcoal as primary cooking source 91 88 94 84 88 Leaving land fallow ^g 36 55 15 16 18 Clearing forest ^g 85 76 9 19 36 Reporting decreased opportunity for clearing forest ^g 20 16 29 33 6 Clearing land for crops ^g 85 76 9 19 36 Clearing land for pastureg 0 0 0 0 0
+Reporting increased consumption of forest products ^e 11 7 6 10 41 Reporting decreased consumption of forest products $\ensuremath{^{e}}$ 29 50 38 35 11 Obtaining cash income from forest products ^f 55 76 70 39 61 Reporting an increase in cash income from $\ensuremath{forest}^{\mathrm{f}}$ 17 12 9 8 45 Reporting a decrease in cash income from forest ^f 11 36 35 75 20 Reporting fuelwood or charcoal as primary cooking source 91 88 94 84 88 Leaving land fallow ^g 36 55 15 16 18 Clearing forest ^g 85 76 9 19 36 Reporting decreased opportunity for clearing forest ^g 20 16 29 33 6 Clearing land for crops ^g 85 76 9 19 36 Clearing land for pasture ^g 0 0 0 0 0 a Average no. of hectares cleared over the past two years among households that reported clearing of any forest.

-- a Average no. of hectares cleared over the past two years among households that reported clearing of any forest. - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past two years. - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+b Average no. of hectares left fallow among households that reported leaving any land fallow.

+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.